The program at a glance

 - Healthy Futures (education in nutrition and healthy behaviors; healthcare access, insurance and benefit programs; assisting seniors or disabled adults with access to meals, transportation or other services)

-- Veterans and Military Families (recruitment of veterans as community volunteers; providing services or resource referrals to veterans in need)
+- Veterans and Military Families (recruitment of Veterans as community volunteers)